-If you don’t make a will, ultimately your assets could pass to the Treasury.
-In 2013 they received £53m from people who did not leave a will.
+If you do not make a will, your assets could ultimately pass to the Treasury.
+In 2013, the Treasury received £53m from people who did not leave a will.

-If you don’t make a will your wishes can be ignored or may not be followed.
-If it is not done properly, your wishes may not be understood and your estate could pass to someone you wouldn’t choose or even to the Crown.
-We can ensure that your wishes are legally binding and help you think through all the considerations.
+Furthermore, if you do not make a will, your wishes may not be followed.
+If your will is not drawn-up correctly, your wishes may not be understood and your estate could pass to someone you wouldn’t choose.

 What happens if my circumstances change?